-- Support their child in adhering to the pupil code of conduct - Inform the school of any changes in circumstances that may affect their child's behaviour - Discuss any behavioural concerns with the class teacher promptly.
+- Support their child in adhering to the school's behaviour and associated policies and codes. - Inform the school of any changes in circumstances that may affect their child's behaviour - Discuss any behavioural concerns with the class teacher promptly.

 Pupils: